Electrical safety in private rented accommodation

 Once this has been done you need to ensure you receive a written report from the qualified person as quickly as possible.
 This report needs to state that the electrical safety standards are now being met or that further remedial work is required.

 It is at this stage, within 28 days of the work or investigation being carried, that out you must provide the written confirmation as well as a copy of the report to all of the tenants and the local authority at email@example.com.
-DO NOT send the information to the local authority before this time.
+Do not send the information to the local authority before this time.

 Where the follow up investigation recommends further work being done, you must repeat the steps above until the property meets the electrical safety standards.